Saying No and the Stop Doing List

 - Are there people in my life that drag me down constantly or push me towards bad choices?

-That last one is a tough one, but if you have someone in your life who constantly brings you down, and pressures you towards bad decisions, some time off from that person might be a good idea.
+That last one is tough, but if you have someone in your life who constantly brings you down, and pressures you towards poor decisions, some time off from that person might be a good idea.

 Knowing what to say no to is one thing, but having the courage and ability to do it is another.Saying no is almost like a muscle you’re exercising and building up.
 Click To Tweet